roman-milk/roman-milk.github.io/a-secretary-changed.md

+===

- ****** A Secretary Changed Ch.
-07 ****** bysubslutjenna© She made quick work of it and again I was a little impressed.
+She made quick work of it and again I was a little impressed.
 Must be a regular thing I guess.
 My neck stiffened and I risked lowering my head just a bit.
 Squealed as the hook's ball end moved up my rectum.
 Not even a glance from the maid.
 Then she was gone.
 Alone again.
 Naturally.

  Laying there with nothing to do but think and look at my reflection, I closed my eyes.
 My head slipped down but this time, the hook didn't make me squeal.
 Just lovely.
 I'm getting used to it.